delmond147/pwd-weather-app/README.md

 # pwd-weather-app
-This is a progressive web application built using open weather api Naavigate the pwd-weather-app to view and clone the project.
+This is a progressive web application built using open weather api.\
+Naavigate the pwd-weather-app to view and clone the project.